jameswassinger/Articles/PowerShell/powershell-using-powerShell-redirection-for-script-logging.md

-# Using PowerShell Redirection for Script Logging
+# PowerShell: Using PowerShell Redirection for Script Logging

 If you have written a PowerShell script you may have wanted some type of script logging.
 Logging can be as simple as using the Write-* PowerShell Cmdlets to show output to the PowerShell console to keep track of the scripts progress, troubleshoot, etc.